MURDER: Fair Lawn Man, 24, Held In Uncle's Bronx Slaying After Going To HUMC Emergency Room

 Valdez had let his killer in, then was shot in the torso during a fight as family members sat in a nearby room, they said.
 The father of two was later pronounced dead at NYC Health and Hospitals/Harlem (otherwise known as Harlem Hospital).

-NYPD detectives went to HUMC in Hackensack after Mejia showed up at the emergency room with his mother Tuesday morning.
-The 5-foot-3-inch, 140-pound suspect was arrested soon after.
+NYPD detectives went to HUMC in Hackensack after Mejia showed up at the emergency room with his mother Tuesday morning, multiple sources confirmed.
+The 5-foot-3-inch, 140-pound suspect was arrested soon after, records show.

 He has remained held in the Bergen County Jail on fugitive from justice charges while prosecutors pursue an extradition hearing.

-NYPD officials -- without identifying Mejia by name -- earlier said that their investigators were looking to question a suspect whom they identified only as "a relative."
+NYPD officials said earlier -- without identifying Mejia by name -- that their investigators were looking to question a suspect whom they identified only as "a relative."

 The investigators went with Bergen County prosecutor's detectives and Fair Lawn police to Mejia's mother's Madelyne Place home in Fair Lawn, among other locations, on Tuesday.